IST-DASLab/marlin_artifact/README.md

 🐳 > ./runme_sustained.sh # Check results on the result/ folder
 ```

-To reset the GPU again to the initial configuration
+[Optional] To reset the GPU again to the initial configuration

 ```bash
 # stop the container